-Majority of the organisations need information security direction in their organisation where security policies are central to this concept.
+The majority of the organisations need information security direction in their organisation, where security policies are central to this concept.
 Security policy writing requires a considerable investment of time required for discussions, analysis and documentation.
-Writing a security policy should address realistic threats to organisation and shouldn’t be a copy/paste job from a template.
+Writing a security policy should address realistic threats to an organisation and shouldn’t be a copy/paste job from a template.

 As a starting point, an organisation should think around the following questions: